George D. and Harriet W. Cornell Professor of International Business and Social Entrepreneurship

 “Global dimensions of business are my passion.
 At Crummer the administration, faculty and students embrace globalization.
 Multiple theoretical and practical experiences exist that expand the mind and engage participants in multi-cultural business.”

 Mary Conway Dato-on, is Professor of International Business and Social Entrepreneurship, George D. & Harriet W. Cornell Chair, Crummer Graduate School of Business, Rollins College, USA.
-She is a Fulbright Garcia-Robles Scholar whose research covers social entrepreneurship, non-profit branding, social marketing, cross-cultural consumer behavior, gender and ethics.
+She is a Fulbright Garcia-Robles Scholar whose research covers social entrepreneurship, nonprofit branding, international marketing, cross-cultural consumer behavior, gender and ethics.
 She has published 20+ peer-reviewed journal articles, five book chapters, 10+ cases, and 40+ professional conference papers.
-Additionally, Mary leads efforts to promote social entrepreneurship, including a board position on Rally: The Social Enterprise Accelerator, as the inaugural Faculty Director for Rollins’s Social Innovation & Entrepreneurship Hub, and as a leader in developing the Global Links Program – a public–private partnership with reach in four countries.
+Additionally, Mary leads efforts to promote social entrepreneurship, including a board position on Rally: The Social Enterprise Accelerator, as the inaugural Faculty Director for the Rollins Impact Hub, and as a leader in developing The Global Links Initiative – a public–private partnership with reach in four countries.

 - International Marketing